UCI-Rocket-Project/rocket-tracker/README.md

 ## Description:
 Project that tracks rocket launches with a gimballed telescope.
 Doing this project involved:
-- Writing python bindings for the camera drivers for an obscure astronomy camera with Cython
+- Writing python bindings for the camera drivers for an astronomy camera with Cython
 - Disilling an object detection foundation model to a smaller network to detect rockets in images and exporting that model to run fast on CPU
 - Designing a kalman filter to predict rocket motion and fuse GPS telemetry with bounding boxes from object detection
 - Making a custom simulator to integration test rocket dynamics predictions and computer vision